 A Simple Fix for a Common Life Event

 People change their names for many reasons: marriage, divorce, personal preference, or court order.
-When someone named in a trust, whether as a trustee or a beneficiary, goes through a legal name change, the trust document becomes outdated.
-Financial institutions, title companies, and other parties may question whether the person named in the trust is the same person presenting themselves today.
+When someone named in a trust goes through a legal name change, the trust document becomes outdated.

 The trustee may modify a trust agreement to change the name of the trustee or beneficiary if the trustee or beneficiary's name has been legally changed.

-A.R.S. § 14-10418This statute provides a straightforward path to keep the trust current.
-The trustee can modify the trust agreement to reflect the legal name change without going through a full trust amendment process or petitioning the court.
-It applies only when the name has been legally changed, not simply when someone starts using a different name informally.
+A.R.S. § 14-10418This statute provides a simple path to keep the trust current.
+The trustee can update the trust agreement to reflect the legal name change.
+There is no need for a full amendment process or court petition.

 Why Keeping Names Current Matters